mfem/web/src/workshop.md

 ### Overview

-The MFEM team is happy to announce the second MFEM Community Workshop, which will take place on October 26, 2023, virtually, using Zoom for videoconferencing.
+The MFEM team is happy to announce the third MFEM Community Workshop, which will take place on October 26, 2023, virtually, using Zoom for videoconferencing.
 The goal of the workshop is to foster collaboration among all MFEM users and developers, share the latest MFEM features with the broader community, deepen